Zeo666/AllTheRoles/README.md

 8. Wait for Steam to download a clean version of Among Us.
 9. Duplicate the new Among Us Folder.
 10. Rename it to `Among Us - ATR`.
-11. Double-click on the zip file you downloaded.
-12. Drag all the files from the zip file in the new ATR folder.
+11. Copy or move the contents of the All The Roles zip file into the new `Among Us - ATR` folder you have just created.
 13. Finally, launch `Among Us.exe` from that folder.

 A first launch may take up to 5 minutes, so be patient if it doesn't launch immediately.